Myocardial Ischemia-Reperfusion Injury (IRI)

 Experimental Protocol

-Figure 1.
 Mice were subjected to 40-min ischemia and 24 hrs of reperfusion.
 Hearts were isolated and sectioned into five pieces.
 TTC stained live tissue red.
 Infarcted tissue remained white.
 Non-ischemic tissue was stained by Evans blue.